 First, all people are reluctant to share salary information.
 But they might share, in general terms, what a person in a psychotherapy position like theirs might expect to make.
 But clearly, this is a delicate conversation.

 Second, money has an emotional meaning for people.
 This topic is explored in the books “Mind over Money: Overcoming the Money Disorders That Threaten Our Financial Health” and then “Financial Therapy: Theory, Research, and Practice.”
 I highly recommend both if you are interested in how attitudes about money are formed and deformed.

 However, I do think it is appropriate, in a job interview, to ask something like, “So if I am willing to work about x clinical hours per week, what might I expect to be my annual salary?”
 The owners typically know how much others in their practice make.

 So how much does a private practice psychotherapist make?

-Of course, a psychotherapist’s salary all depends on many factors.
-But here, we have at least given you reasonable, real-world data and an understanding of the factors contributing to an actual private practice therapist salary.
+Of course, a mental health therapist’s salary all depends on many factors.
+But here, we have at least given you reasonable, real-world data and an understanding of the factors contributing to an actual private practice therapist’s salary.